Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 ## Longest Subarray with Ones after Replacement (hard)
 https://leetcode.com/problems/max-consecutive-ones-iii/

-> Given an array containing 0s and 1s, if you are allowed to <b>replace no more than ‘k’ 0s with 1s</b>,
+> Given an array containing 0s and 1s, if you are allowed to <b>replace no more than `K` 0s with 1s</b>,
 > find the length of the <b>longest contiguous subarray having all 1s</b>.

 This problem follows the <b>Sliding Window</b> pattern and is quite similar to <b>Longest Substring with same Letters after Replacement</b>.
 The only difference is that, in the problem, we only have two characters (1s and 0s) in the input arrays.

 Following a similar approach, we’ll iterate through the array to add one number at a time in the window.
 We’ll also keep track of the maximum number of repeating 1s in the current window (let’s call it `maxOnesCount`).
 So at any time, we know that we can have a window with 1s repeating `maxOnesCount` time, so we should try to replace the remaining 0s.
-If we have more than `‘k’` remaining 0s, we should shrink the window as we are not allowed to replace more than `‘k’` 0s.
+If we have more than `K` remaining 0s, we should shrink the window as we are not allowed to replace more than `K` 0s.

 ````js
 function lengthOfLongestSubstring (arr, k) {